some-natalie/some-natalie/_recipes/sunday-sauce.md

 ---
 title: "Sunday sauce"
 classes: wide
 excerpt: "Pasta with red sauce is good any day of the week.
-Meat optional."
+Meat optional. 🍝"
 ---

 > Pasta with red sauce is good any day of the week.
-Meat optional.
+Meat optional. 🍝

 ## Ingredients